DomiKamu/OhmerPrems/README.md

 All graphic materials, Ohmer logo and related resources cannot be used for derivative works and remains the proprietary of Dominique Camus (Ohmer Modules & OhmerPrems developer).

-All SVG graphics named 'XB_....svg' are designed by **Xavier Belmont** (ask him the permission if you'll want to use them in your productions).
-Thanks Xavier!
+All SVG graphics named **XB_*.svg** are designed by **Xavier Belmont** (ask him the permission if you'll want to use them in your productions).
+Thanks a lot, Xavier!

-Thanks to **Marc Boulé** (author of excellent ImpromptuModular/Geodesics plugins) for C++ code who permit to swap ports SVG metal textures (silver, gold) "on-the-fly", like push buttons and screws...
+Thanks to **Marc Boulé** (author of excellent ImpromptuModular/Geodesics plugins) for C++ code who permit to swap ports textures (silver, gold) "on-the-fly" when changing model, exactly like momentary buttons and screws.

 Feature requests, suggestions, and bug reports are welcome on this GitHub repository.